The Misadventure of a French Gentleman Without Pants at the Zandvoort Beach

 The Misadventure of a French Gentleman Without Pants at the Zandvoort Beach (De mésaventure van een Fransch heertje zonder pantalon aan het strand te Zandvoort) is a 1905 early Dutch silent film directed by Willy Mullens, and produced by Alberts Frères.
 A six-minute short comedy film (really a slapstick), it is one of the oldest surviving Dutch fictional films.
 When the Netherlands Film Festival presented its canon of Dutch cinema (containing sixteen monumental films in Dutch film history) in 2007, it included this film.

 Plot

-A bather (played by Willy Mullens) who is lounging in a beach chair is surprised by a sudden onset of water.
-He quickly pulls his pants off to keep them dry.
-A policeman is not appreciative and trouble grows, witnessed by a growing crowd.
-The bather tries to escape by disguising himself as a woman, and flees across the village but is eventually caught by the collar.
-A crowd of people and a musical band accompany his arrest.
+A bather, played by Willy Mullens, who is lounging in a beach chair, is surprised by a sudden surge of water.
+He quickly removes his pants to keep them dry.
+A policeman is not pleased, and trouble ensues, drawing the attention of a growing crowd.
+The bather attempts to escape by disguising himself as a woman and flees across the village but is eventually caught by the collar.
+A crowd of onlookers and a musical band accompany his arrest.